ljw-fzu/PseudoScribble/README.md

 # PseudoScribble
-## PseudoScribble: Interactive Meibomian Gland Segmentation with Scribble Simulation
+## Interactive Meibomian Gland Segmentation with Scribble Simulation

 The code will be made publicly available upon acceptance.